Amina Maher: Biography

 Her multi-award winning short film, Letter to My Mother (2019), was well received internationally with over 200 festival selections and over 50 Awards.
 For four years in a row, the film has been constantly programmed among numerous arthouse-oriented film festivals.
 It has been part of Copenhagen International Documentary Film Festival forum as well as the competitions at numerous international film festivals, such as 36th Kasseler Dokfest, 38th Feminale - The International Dortmund | Cologne Women's Film Festival, the 15th Shorts México and the 26th Chéries-Chéris (Festival du Film Lesbian, Gay, Bi, Trans & ++++ de Paris).
 The film is about her own experiences of childhood sexual abuse.

-Among numerous reviews, the film was described as avant-garde, poignant and moving, a means for survival, a way to stand up and to understand – a fearless and strong examination that touches upon the center of the pain and dares to look precisely.
-Her film navigates the vast yet fragile space between self-exploration and family politics within a sociocultural frame.
+The film was described in reviews variously as avant-garde, poignant and moving.
+It navigates the space between self-exploration and family politics within a sociocultural framework.

 Letter to My Mother received awards such as the Audience Award and the Special Jury Prize at the 23rd Indie Memphis Film Festival, USA and Special Jury price at the 15th Shorts México and the Beirut International Women Film Festival.

 Due to directing controversial films, Maher fled to Germany in 2018.
 After moving to Berlin in 2019, she started her MA degree study in film directing at Konrad Wolf Film University of Babelsberg.

 Maher is also a genderqueer feminist activist.
 Her activism is about body politics & transgender rights concerning the experiences of marginalization, sexual abuse, sexuality, dictatorship and oppressive systems, decolonizing the body and gender.
 She encourages herself and her environment to embrace vulnerability and reclaim bodies, care and pleasure.